hiloteam/SeinJSUnityToolkit/README.md

-# UnityGLTFManager
+# SeinJSUnityToolkit

-Export unity scene to gltf for "sein.js", or import gltf to unity, fork from sketchfab/UnityGLTF.
+Export unity scene to gltf for "sein.js", or import gltf to unity.

 ## Usage